 List of variables to include in your campaign name

 Different ad platforms might require slightly different variables depending on the targeting and campaign structure.
-In Google Adwords, you might want to include ad type in your campaign name whereas in Facebook Ads you might go with an audience variable.
+In Google Ads, you might want to include ad type in your campaign name whereas in Facebook Ads you might go with an audience variable.
 You can break down variables into two categories by the information they provide.

 To give you a better idea how a campaign name could look like let’s assume you work for an e-commerce store.
 Your task is to create a campaign naming structure for Nike basketball shoes.
 You want your campaign name to have the following variables: